mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 As soon as *message* is not *nil* SwiftUI call a closure with *message* as a parameter.
 You can create your alert based on the data passed into the closure.

 #### Sheets
 To present modals, SwiftUI provides the special view modifier called *sheet*. *Sheet* view modifier is very similar to *alert* and *actionSheet*, it uses boolean or optional identifiable binding to understand when to present a sheet.
 It also needs a closure which returns a content view for a sheet.
 Besides that, *sheet* view modifier has an optional *onDismiss* closure parameter, SwiftUI calls this closure after modal dismiss.
-Like with alerts, SwiftUI will reset binding to the initial value after modal dismiss.
+Like with alerts, SwiftUI will reset binding to the initial value after modal dismissal.

 ```swift
 import SwiftUI